Italian Social Republic: Context of its creation

 On 8 September, Badoglio announced Italy's armistice with the Allies (although termed an "armistice", its terms made it akin to an unconditional surrender).
 German Führer Adolf Hitler and his staff, long aware of the negotiations, acted immediately by ordering German troops to seize control of Northern and Central Italy.
 The Germans quickly occupied Italy, disarmed the Italian troops and took over all of the Italian Army's materials and equipment, meeting only limited resistance.
-The Germans also dissolved the Italian occupation zone in southeastern France and forced Italian troops stationed there to leave.
 The Italian armed forces were not given clear orders to resist the Germans after the armistice and so resistance to the German takeover was scattered and of little effect.
 King Victor Emmanuel made no effort to rally resistance to the Germans, instead fleeing with his retinue to the safety of the Allied lines.
 On 10 September 1943, after two days of battle between the Wehrmacht and the remnants of the Royal Italian Army, Rome fell to the Germans.

+(The armistice meant that the Germans were forced to take over Italy's occupation zones in France, Greece and Yugoslavia.
+It also triggered the Dodecanese campaign where Germany and the Allies fought for control of the Italian Islands of the Aegean.)

 The new Italian government had moved Mussolini from place to place while he was in captivity in an attempt to foil any attempts at rescue.
 Despite this, the Germans eventually pinpointed Mussolini at the Hotel Campo Imperatore at Gran Sasso.
 On 12 September, Mussolini was freed by the Germans in Operation Eiche (directed by SS-Obersturmbannführer Otto Skorzeny) in the mountains of Abruzzo.
 After being freed, Mussolini was flown to Bavaria.
 Gathering what support he still had among the Italian population, his liberation made it possible for a new German-dependent Fascist Italian state to be created.